almostengr/almostengr.github.io/docs/lifestyle/2020/2020-03-31-night-school-investing-notes.md

 * have a business with edge
 * be a bear = assets on discounts

+### Other Notes

+* dividend yield = percentage of each $100 that you would get when dividends are paid out
 * become time rich, it increase your freedom
 * freedom price = the price to live without working
 * ask how critical is business before investin